Lakshaygoel4321/Medical-LLMOps-Project/README.md

-Here’s a polished **README.md** tailored to your project, keeping the same professional style as the reference but adapted to your exact modularized **Flask + LLMOps medical QA system**:

----

 # 🧬 Medical LLMOps Question-Answering System

 This repository contains a **modular Large Language Model Operations (LLMOps) project** for **medical question answering**.